Sheep-y/Attack-Improvement-Mod/README.md

 * BattleTech 1.0 - AIM 1.0.1.
 * BattleTech 1.1 - AIM 1.0.1 to 2.1.2.
-* BattleTech 1.2 - AIM 2.2 to 2.2.1.
+* BattleTech 1.2 - AIM 2.2 to 2.3.

 AIM is aware of some other mods and will behave differently in their present to meet player expectations.

-These behaviours will not change saved settings.
+Mod settings changed by these behaviours are not saved.
 If you want to replace them with AIM, you may need to change AIM settings.

 **[Firing Line Improvement](https://www.nexusmods.com/battletech/mods/135)**
 AIM will skip line styling and arc point adjustment to not crash line drawings.